 As a final mile delivery partner Absolutely Courier is working with a wide range of companies and brands on initiatives such as the above to integrate zero-emissions, sustainable, London final mile delivery into supply chains.
 Commenting on this at the recent launch, Stuart Godman, CEO of Absolutely Courier, said: ‘Significant partnerships, like this, provide the opportunity for us to utilise our expanding fleet of electric cargo bikes and EV’s and to continue to provide an excellent service, more sustainably, across London.’

-If you are looking for a zero-emissions, London final mile delivery in London, call one of our team on 020 7685 1400, send an email to email@example.com, or alternatively use our live chat facility here on absolutelycourier.com.
+If you are looking for a zero-emissions, London courier final mile delivery in London, call one of our team on 020 7685 1400, send an email to firstname.lastname@example.org.